curl/everything-curl/usingcurl/smtp.md

 ## The SMTP URL

-The path part of a SMTP request specifies the host name to present during communication with the mail server.
-If the path is omitted then curl attempts to figure out the local computer's host name and use that.
+The path part of a SMTP request specifies the hostname to present during communication with the mail server.
+If the path is omitted then curl attempts to figure out the local computer's hostname and use that.
 However, this may not return the fully qualified domain name that is required by some mail servers and specifying this path allows you to set an alternative name, such as your machine's fully qualified domain name, which you might have obtained from an external function such as gethostname or getaddrinfo.

-To connect to the mail server at `mail.example.com` and send your local computer's host name in the HELO / EHLO command:
+To connect to the mail server at `mail.example.com` and send your local computer's hostname in the `HELO` or `EHLO` command:

     curl smtp://mail.example.com